 The history of marketing goes a long, long way back: did you know that already in ancient Rome, the most successful gladiators were getting paid to wear and advertise products?
 Ever since people have had things to sell, there has been marketing.
+Let's talk about how marketing has changed over time.

 Sales and marketing interact with changes in society and advances in technology, always searching for the best way to get people to buy what you’re selling.
 Let’s go over the biggest developments in marketing ideas over the last 100 years: